\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces

 \section{Application to toric varieties}

-The present section is meant to applying results of the previous section~\ref{sez:1-covering} to the case of toric varieties, so generalizing to every algebraically closed field $\K$, with $\Char\K=0$, results given in \cite[\S~4]{Buczynska} and in \cite{RT-QUOT} under the assumption $\K=\C$.
+The present section is meant to applying results stated in section~\ref{sez:1-covering} to the case of toric varieties, so generalizing to every algebraically closed field $\K$, with $\Char\K=0$, results given in \cite[\S~4]{Buczynska} and in \cite{RT-QUOT} under the assumption $\K=\C$.